COVID-19, shootings: Is mass death now tolerated in America?

 “If I thought the AIDS epidemic was bad, the American response to COVID-19 has sort of … it’s a form of the American grotesque, right?”
 Gonsalves says.
 “Really — a million people are dead?
 And you’re going to talk to me about your need to get back to normal, when for the most part most of us have been living pretty reasonable lives for the past six months?”

-“Some people’s deaths matter a lot more than others,” she laments.
+“Some people’s deaths matter a lot more than others,” she lamented in an interview last week.
 “And I think that’s what we’re seeing in this really brutal way with this coincidence of timing.”

-In Buffalo, the alleged shooter was a racist bent on killing as many Black people as he could, according to authorities.
+In the shooting in Buffalo, New York, on May 14, the alleged shooter was a racist bent on killing as many Black people as he could, according to authorities.
 The family of 86-year-old Ruth Whitfield, one of 10 people killed there in an attack on a grocery store that served the African American community, channeled the grief and frustration of millions as they demanded action, including passage of a hate crime bill and accountability for those who spread hateful rhetoric.

 “You expect us to keep doing this over and over and over again — over again, forgive and forget,” her son, former Buffalo Fire Commissioner Garnell Whitfield, Jr., told reporters.
 “While people we elect and trust in offices around this country do their best not to protect us, not to consider us equal.”

 “I don’t think that most Americans feel good about it.
-I think most Americans would like to see real action from their leaders in the culture about these pervasive issues,” says Lincoln, who adds that there is a similar “political vacuum” around COVID-19.
+I think most Americans would like to see real action from their leaders in the culture about these pervasive issues,” said Lincoln, who spoke before the attack on the school in Texas, and who adds that there is a similar “political vacuum” around COVID-19.

 The high numbers of deaths from COVID-19, guns and other causes are difficult to fathom and can start to feel like background noise, disconnected from the individuals whose lives were lost and the families whose lives were forever altered.